Kim Mohan

 Kim Rudolph Mohan (May 4, 1949 – December 12, 2022) was an American author, editor and game designer best known for works related to the Dungeons & Dragons role-playing game.

 Early life and education

 Mohan was born in Chicago, Illinois, on May 4, 1949.
 His family moved to Williams Bay, Wisconsin, when he was five.
 In high school, he became an avid science-fiction and fantasy reader, and also played wargames.
 He graduated third in his class and enrolled at Beloit College.
-However, he couldn't find a focus, switching majors several times from philosophy to mathematics and other subjects.
+However, he could not find a focus, switching majors several times from philosophy to mathematics and other subjects.

 Career

 Reporter

 Not finding what he needed at college, Mohan dropped out and decided to be a writer, finding a job as a reporter for the Lake Geneva Regional News.
 After a few months, he joined the staff of the Beloit Daily News.
 Over nine years, Mohan worked as everything from a sports writer, an editorial writer, the state editor, and the wire service editor.
 After nine years, he left the newspaper business to become a freelance writer for various newspapers.